 Some representatives gave incensed speeches condemning marital infidelity.
 So publisher Larry Flynt offered one million dollars to anyone who had information on the infidelities of the congressmen.

 Turns out, many of the incensed congressmen had committed adultery themselves.
 The list including Henry Hyde, Bob Livingston, Bob Barr, Helen Chenoweth-Hage, Steven LaTourette, Newt Gingrich, and even Dan Burton, who had said in the House: “No one (…), regardless of what branch of government they serve, should be allowed to get away with these alleged sexual improprieties.”
 Married Burton had a natural child with his mistress.

 Now that they were all outed, the House voted.
 And William Clinton, 43rd president of the United States, was impeached on October 8, 1998.

-The trial in the Senate began in January 1999 presided by Chief Justice William Rehnquist.
-13 members of the House Judiciary Committee served as prosecutors, and 8 senators in the defense team.
+The trial in the Senate began in January 1999.
+It was presided by Chief Justice William Rehnquist.
+13 members of the House Judiciary Committee served as prosecutors, and 8 senators were in the defense team.

 The defense won.
-In February all the Democrats voted ‘not guilty’ -Clinton is a Democrat-.
-So did 10 Republican senators.
-The 67 votes required to remove him were not reached.
+In February, all the Democrats voted ‘not guilty’ -Clinton is a Democrat-.
+10 Republican senators also acquitted him.
+So the 67 votes required to remove him were not reached.

 Clinton stayed in office until the end of this term in 2001.

-The civil court that he lied to fined him with $90,000.
-Since Clinton is a lawyer, his Arkansas law license was suspended for 5 years and he was fined $25,000.
+The civil court that he lied to during the Jones’ case fined him with $90,000.
+Since Clinton is a lawyer, his Arkansas law license was suspended for 5 years, and he was fined $25,000.
 Because of his suspension, he was automatically disbarred from presenting cases in front of the Supreme Court.
 He could have appealed the disbarment, but he did not.